gregjhogan/can-shell/README.md

-# CAN terminal
+# CAN shell
-command prompt for automotive ECUs that expose a text-based console over a CAN bus (using a [panda](https://comma.ai/shop/products/panda-obd-ii-dongle))
+command processor for automotive ECUs with a built-in text-based CAN bus terminal (using a [panda](https://comma.ai/shop/products/panda-obd-ii-dongle))

 [![CAN terminal](https://img.youtube.com/vi/Ouie8a050hs/0.jpg)](https://www.youtube.com/watch?v=Ouie8a050hs)